Cheapside Street whisky bond fire: Memorial services

 The men who were killed were buried in the rubble, but were later laid to rest in the fire service tomb in Glasgow Necropolis.
 A memorial service is held on 28 March each year, with representatives of the fire service and Glasgow City Council present.
 Memorial services and other observations were held in 2010 to mark the 50th anniversary of the disaster.
 Due to the ban on mass gatherings during the COVID-19 pandemic, the 60th anniversary commemoration was a more limited affair, signified by a wreath-laying by Chief Officer Martin Blunden alone.

 The reverse side of the monument remembers those firefighters lost in the Kilbirnie Street fire in 1972.

+The site today

+The site of the warehouse largely remained derelict for many decades after its destruction, with the construction of the Kingston Bridge immediately adjacent at the end of the 1960s making the site unattractive to developers.
+By the mid-2020s however, the City Wharf high rise student housing development had been approved by Glasgow City Council.
+This will include a permanent memorial to those lost in the disaster.